wandnz/streamevmon/CONTRIBUTING.md

   construct a source should be placed in SourceSubtype if subtypes are supported, or SourceType otherwise.
 In either case, add new values of type `ValueBuilder` to the relevant class.
+  * Note that a FileInputFormat should also return a FilePathFilter to determine which files it should read.
 * Sinks are even simpler.
 Just add a new `ValueBuilder` and some construction logic to `SinkType`.
 * Measurement types should be added to `SourceDatatype`.
 These new values should